People walking by a TIFF sign during the Toronto International Film Festival.

 Planet in Focus is Canada’s largest environmental film festival.

-This multi-day event features live and virtual screenings of over 40 films from Canada and worldwide, each presenting engaging perspectives about important environmental issues.
+The multi-day event features live and virtual screenings of dozens of films from Canada and worldwide, each presenting engaging perspectives about important environmental issues.

 Where: 1006 Bloor Street West, Toronto